jnardiello/jnardiello.github.io/_posts/2016-01-31-back-to-blogging.md

 layout: post
 title: Back to blogging
 date:   2016-01-31 17:53:00
+description: "Why I returned to blogging to share practical ideas on software engineering, automation, organizations and occasional finance."
 ---

 Despite my best intentions, this blog went dead for a little over two years.